AlexStarlight03/AlexStarlight03/README.md

 -->

 <h3 align="left">About me :bowtie:</h3>
-🌱 I’m a programming student at 42 Quebec!
+🌱 I’m a programming student at 42 Quebec and web developer for the bookstore La Maison Anglaise!
 </p>

 ---